Veterans and the Military

 Coast Guard: http://www.uscg.mil/

-Free Weekly Email – Military Chaplains Association
+Military Chaplains Association

-You can also learn more about MCA by visiting http://www.mca-usa.org.
+Learn more about MCA by visiting http://www.mca-usa.org.

-About Army OneSource: Army OneSource (AOS) is a Secretary of the Army Initiative to provide comprehensive community support and service delivery for Soldiers and their Families regardless of component or geographic location.
+Army OneSource (AOS) is a Secretary of the Army Initiative to provide comprehensive community support and service delivery for Soldiers and their Families regardless of component or geographic location.
 Through Community Support Coordinators located throughout the US and Pacific, AOS is raising awareness and generating support among the private sector to effectively serve the unique challenges of Military life, including the growing demand for behavioral health, financial, legal and faith-based services.
-Utilizing traditional establishments on Military Installations, a Web-based portal, and local community partners, AOS is helping empower Soldiers and their Family Members to be strong, healthy and connected to the best resources wherever they may be. http://www.myarmyonesource.com
+Utilizing traditional establishments on Military Installations, a Web-based portal, and local community partners, AOS is helping empower Soldiers and their Family Members to be strong, healthy and connected to the best resources wherever they may be. https://www.militaryonesource.mil/

 Webinar On Moral Injury